daneezza/speech-recognition-and-transcript-generator/README.md

 # Speech Recognition App 🎤

-A modern, accessible web application that converts speech to text in real-time.
+A modern, accessible web application that converts speech to text in real time.

 ## Features ✨